segment-boneyard/partnerapp/Readme.md

 GET the destination settings using our catalog API first.
 This will show all the fields the destination supports.
 Then substitute the field values for the ones you need to specify.

-Then change this to a CREATE request and substitute the appropriate field values.
-Check out https://reference.segmentapis.com/ > Destination > CREATE request
+Using this body craft a CREATE request and substitute the appropriate field values.
+Check out https://reference.segmentapis.com/ > Destination > CREATE request for an example

 ### What type of OAuth grant do you support?

 We support the authorization code grant type.
 That means you will have to exchange the auth_code returned during the install flow to get the actual access token. https://www.oauth.com/oauth2-servers/access-tokens/authorization-code-request/

+The library you use in your programming language should do this automatically for you

 ### What scopes do you support?

-We support `destination/xyz`,  `workspace` and `workspace:read`.
+We support `destination/<slug>`,  `workspace` and `workspace:read`.
 You set this in the app creation and when you start the install flow.
-You have to use the same exact scope in both places.
+You have to use the same exact scope in both places otherwise you will get an invalid scope error when you start the error.

 ### What is the fastest way to get started?
 Do I have to learn OAuth to make an app?

-Run the starter app (https://github.com/segmentio/partnerapp) we have written so you can see all the steps involved in setting up your app, installing it and then accessing resources.
+Run the partner app (you are looking at it!) so you can see all the steps involved in setting up your app, installing it and then accessing resources.

 You don’t need to learn OAuth!
 If you use the standard oauth implementation in your programming language, like we do in the partner app, all this complexity should be hidden away from you.

 ### During OAuth code exchange I am getting missing a required parameter

-You probably dont have redirect_uri matching what you said in the App Create Request
+You probably dont have redirect_uri matching what you set in the App Create Request

 ### How many redirect_uris can I have?
 Can I add more after the app is created?

 You can have five redirect_uris on app creation.
 For now, editing the app info directly is not supported.
-Please write in to have any of your redirect_uris or other info changed.
+Please emaul us for now if you want any of your redirect_uris or other info changed.

 In the future we will have UIs and APIs so you can update this information on your own.

 ### I am getting malformed token when I try to access the API.
 What is wrong?

-- Your token could have expired.
+* Your token could have expired.
 They expire every hour.
 You then have to hit the refresh endpoint to get a new access_token.
 Make sure you pass in the correct install_name and client_id and client_secret in that request
-- You are trying to take an action you don’t have permission for.
+* You are trying to take an action you don’t have permission for.
 So write to a resource when you only have `workspace:read` permission.
 If you need write access then create a new app with `workspace` permission and then re-install it.

 ### Will you send CSRF state back when you redirect?